 Aletheia Coaching: An Evolution in Enneagram-based Coaching

-The Enneagram in popular use is a sophisticated typology that maps the kinds of personality or ego fixations into nine Enneatypes.
+The Enneagram is popularly used as a sophisticated typology that maps the kinds of personality or ego fixations into nine Enneatypes.
 The origins of the enneagram symbol have been lost to history.
-The symbol was known in Ancient Greece to Pythagoras and to the Sufis of Persia.
+The symbol was known to Pythagoras and the Sufis of Persia in Ancient Greece.
 This symbol was re-introduced to the world by the Armenian spiritual teacher Gurdjieff and used as a way to model living processes.
-The Bolivian mystic Oscar Ichazo developed the Enneagram into a psycho-spiritual typology.
-And Claudio Naranjo integrated Ichazo’s Enneagram with insights from Western psychology and brought it to Esalen where it traveled to all regions of the world.
-Today, there are hundreds of books on the Enneagram of personality fixations, passions, virtues, and Holy Ideas which originate from Ichazo’s teaching.
+The Bolivian mystic Oscar Ichazo developed the Enneagram into a psycho-spiritual typology, and Claudio Naranjo integrated Ichazo’s Enneagram with insights from Western psychology and brought it to Esalen, where it traveled to all regions of the world.
+Today, hundreds of books on the Enneagram of personality fixations, passions, virtues, and Holy Ideas originate from Ichazo’s teaching.

 The View of the Enneagram